HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 You can check your ticket and top-up information in the following ways:

-At card readers on board public transport and at metro stations: When you hold your HSL card on a card reader, the card reader shows the ticket you purchased, as well as the value balance and any season ticket on your card.
+At card readers on board public transport and at Metro stations: When you hold your HSL card on a card reader, the card reader shows the ticket you purchased, the value balance and any season ticket on your card.
+When you hold your contactless card on a card reader, the card reader will show the ticket you purchased.

 9 Luggage and bicycles on public transport

 Metro and commuter trains: Bicycles can be carried on the metro and commuter trains at any time, provided there is room.
 Please use the doors marked with a bicycle symbol.
 Please walk your bicycle in platform areas and use lifts to move between floors.
+Only mobility scooters for people with limited mobility are allowed on trains.

 Buses and trams: